WorkConversation Note

 • Over-communicate status, not feelings.
 "Here's where it is" beats "I feel terrible".

-• Offer a check-in: Can we review how this went next week?
+• Offer a check-in.
+Can we review how this went next week?

 TalkCraft is for practice: realistic scenarios, choices that sound like real humans, and coach notes that point out what landed (and what sounded defensive).

 If you also need to give someone else feedback after this, see when feedback sounds kind but lands badly.
+If the repair conversation itself feels bigger than one apology, how to have a difficult conversation without making it worse helps with the structure.

 Get TalkCraft